Demi Moore Jokes About Harvey Weinstein’s Casting Couch In Bruce Willis Roast

-Speaking at the roast, Moore, who is Willis' ex-wife, joked that Willis got his role in Pulp Fiction via a "favor" to Weinstein.
+Speaking at the roast, Moore, who is Willis' ex-wife, joked that Willis got his role in Pulp Fiction via a "favour" to Weinstein.

 Advertisement